 This blog is in the honor of my Mother, Alta.
 If she had lived longer than 93, she would be 104 years old on December 6, 2021.
 We miss her so much.
 At Christmas, my husband and our son, Steve, take a red poinsettia to her grave site.
 It’s especially appropriate on Christmas because this was also a holiday that she loved.

 What does one say about a life that was lived so long?

 My Mother was a lovely lady who grew up in North Carolina.
 She was Alta Ellis West Barker Bishop.
 Such a long name, but each part of the name was almost a life within a life.
 As Alta Ellis, she was the daughter of a farmer in N.C.
 Her Grandfather was a country doctor who ministered and saved lives during the American Civil War.
 Alta grew up with five siblings.
-Now there is only one of them with us today… my Uncle John who will soon be 95 and still playing golf.
+Now there is only one of her brothers and sisters with us today… my Uncle John, who turned 98 this year.
+He was playing golf up until just a year or so ago.
 Hopefully I have some of their Ellis genes.

 There are so many details in remembering the life of my Mother.

 - After graduating from high school at the age of 16, she left home to pursue a career in hair design and care.

 - She married and had her only child at the age of 21.
 (That was me.)

 - Alta was a patriot.
 During WWII, she worked in a munitions plant to help the war efforts.

 - Always beautiful and glamorous, she opened her own hair styling business to give other women the same opportunity.